 If you are concerned that much of your estate will be forfeited to the government in the form of rising estate taxes, making gifts to qualified charitable organizations may allow you to achieve your legacy planning goals while reducing the amount of your assets that will be lost to taxes.
+In this article, Pennyborn.com provides an overview of options for charitable giving as part of your estate plan and the potential estate tax benefits of making charitable gifts.
 Estate planning trusts can play an effective role in reducing estate taxes.
 Charitable remainder trusts are often used to support favorite charities while minimizing estate taxes.
-Estate tax rates could increase in 2018 or thereafter.
+Estate tax rates could increase in subsequent tax years.
 Consult an estate planning attorney or a tax professional to learn about options for reducing estate taxes through charitable giving.

 Using Land for Charitable Giving

 If you are the owner of a farm, ranch, forest land, historic property or another type of real property you would like preserved for future generations, you may want to consider using a conservation easement as part of your charitable giving.
 Donating a conservation easement to a land trust or similar type of conservation organization may qualify you for substantial tax savings.
 It may also be a way to plan your legacy.
 To learn how to use a conservation easement as part of your estate plan, go to conservation easements.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.